A new study shows that women who have a habit of sleeping with artificial lights on are at higher risk for weight gain.

 - I sip ¼ cup of my home brewed goat milk kefir for probiotic replenishment as my tummy rests for the night.

-- After my bath I apply my Natural Lotion or Natural Butter to my arms, hands and legs.
+- After my bath I apply my Natural Lotion to my arms, hands and legs.

 - My nightly face treatment includes my Instantly Luminous Multi-Action Serum then Retinol Intensive Anti-Wrinkle Night Cream followed either by Glycolic Acid 15% Anti-Wrinkle Face Cream (if my skin is not too sensitive) or my Daily Face Cream enriched by boosting with a few drops of my Omega Enriched Face Oil.